top of page

 2. Home Page

-On the homepage, we provide direct access to prevent blockages so users do not have to search anywhere else, as this was a task that increased search time for participants in usability testing.
-In order to comply with 1.4.9 of the AAA standard we removed image-over-text and incorporated clear sections for user convenience.
+On the homepage, we provide direct access to prevent blockages so users do not have to search anywhere else, as this task increased search time for participants in usability testing.
+In order to comply with 1.4.9 of the AAA standard, we removed image-over-text and incorporated clear sections for user convenience.

 Old design of homepage